-The Community & Environment Department net spend position was £27.6m, £1.4m over the allocated budget.
-The main spend pressure area associated with the level of generated income.
+The Community & Environment Department net spend position was £25.2m, £1.2m over the allocated budget.
+The main pressure area was associated with the level of generated income.
 Given the marked reduction in Government Grant since 2010 the Council has looked at other ways in making up the shortfall in funding resources, with a lot of emphasis on increasing income levels.
-Shortfalls within leisure management, school meals service and commercial catering accounts income levels have contributed towards the overspend position.
+However, shortfalls within leisure management, school meals service and commercial catering accounts income levels have contributed towards the overspend position.

 Services pressures continue to be evident in Adult Social Care with a particular pressure on the Complex Care Pool Budget which the Council host in partnership with Halton Clinical Commissioning Group (HCCG).
-One-off funding from the Additional Better Care Funding Grant and Winter Pressures Grant have helped meet increased spend pressures within the service.
-Unfortunately the short term funding nature of these additional grants make it difficult to plan how service pressures will be funded and therefore given the variable nature of costs associated with the service it represents a significant finance risk for the Council over the medium term.
+Demand for Community Care has increased over the past year: